alvin902london/average_lyrics_length/README.md

 # average_length_lyrics

-average_length_lyrics is a CLI application that, through interaction with Musicbrainz and lyrics.ovh API, produces the average
+average_lyrics_length is a CLI application that, through interaction with Musicbrainz and lyrics.ovh API, produces the average
 (mean) number of words in an artist's songs.

 ## Installation